elcoco/lcd/README.md

 # lcd
-A script that runs on my raspberrypi 3
+*A script that runs on my raspberrypi 3*
+It features
+- MPD client
+- Kodi remote
+- WIFI control